horizoncd/horizon/CONTRIBUTING.md

 ## Requirements

 Please meet the minimum version of the Go language published in [go.mod](./go.mod).
-If you want to manage the Go language version, we provide tools to install [gvm](https://github.com/moovweb/gvm) in our [Makefile](./Makefile)

-You'd better use Linux as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test horizon project.
+You'd better use Linux OR WSL as the development environment, Linux with [Makefile](./Makefile) can help you quickly build and test horizon project.

 If you are familiar with [Makefile](./Makefile) , you can easily see the clever design of the horizon Makefile.
 Storing the necessary tools such as golangci in the `/tools` directory can avoid some tool version issues.